JoeKnittel/joeknittel.github.io/_posts/2021-01-23-Composing-Our-First-Jupyter-Notebook.md

 In short, a Jupyter notebook is a virtual environment wherein **literate programming** resides.

-The idea of literate programming harkens back to a <a href = "https://en.wikipedia.org/wiki/Turing_Award">Turing Award</a>-winning computer scientist named <a href = "https://en.wikipedia.org/wiki/Donald_Knuth">Donald Knuth</a>, who developed the typsetting system TeX, which we'll use in our future notebooks.
+The idea of literate programming hearkens back to a <a href = "https://en.wikipedia.org/wiki/Turing_Award">Turing Award</a>-winning computer scientist named <a href = "https://en.wikipedia.org/wiki/Donald_Knuth">Donald Knuth</a>, who developed the typesetting system TeX, which we'll use in our future notebooks.
 Knuth saw programs as literary works, stating:

 >"Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaining to human beings what we want a computer to do."